-Housing needs, resources, and challenges will vary from one community to the next.
-Some areas have high costs, others are affordable but without access to public transportation, and others may have limited options altogether due to housing shortages.
+Housing needs, resources, and challenges vary from one community to the next.
+Some areas have high costs, others are more affordable but lack access to public transportation, and others may have limited options altogether due to housing shortages.
 You may want to consider housing in two stages: short- and long-term.

-Short-term housing could be booked through Airbnb, or it might be an "in-law" suite or apartment owned by someone in your congregation.
+Short-term housing is available free to HIAS Welcome circles through Airbnb.
+You may also take advantage of an "in-law" suite or apartment owned by someone in your congregation or community.
 If you have a room or rooms in your home with a separate entrance, kitchen, and bathroom, then this could be a good temporary arrangement.